-Teresa Hillier, MD, MS, is an endocrinologist and distinguished investigator who holds appointments at CIHR and the Center for Health Research.
-Her research focuses on how modifiable risk factors earlier in life can affect future risk of endocrine diseases across the lifespan, including gestational diabetes, obesity, metabolic syndrome, type 2 diabetes, and osteoporosis.
+Teresa Hillier, MD, MS, was an endocrinologist and distinguished investigator who held appointments at CIHR and the Center for Health Research.
+Her research focused on how modifiable risk factors earlier in life can affect future risk of endocrine diseases across the lifespan, including gestational diabetes, obesity, metabolic syndrome, type 2 diabetes, and osteoporosis.

-Active in diabetes and obesity research, Dr. Hillier has done pioneering work in GDM, or gestational diabetes in pregnancy.
-In 2007, she and her team demonstrated an ongoing effect of maternal hyperglycemia to imprint childhood obesity in a study of nearly 10,000 children at Kaiser Permanente Hawaii (KPH) and Kaiser Permanente Northwest (KPNW).
-She directed a study partnering with both regions to implement early screening and treatment of GDM among high-risk obese women.
-She currently is leading another study that partners with both regions to randomize two different strategies of GDM screening to evaluate outcomes for mother and baby, and is co-leading a new study in both regions for a national consortium that will utilize continuous glucose monitoring during pregnancy to characterize both normal and abnormal glucose changes over the entire duration of pregnancy.
+Having been active in diabetes and obesity research, Dr. Hillier pioneered work in gestational diabetes in pregnancy (GDM).
+In 2007, she and her team demonstrated an ongoing effect of maternal hyperglycemia to imprint childhood obesity in a study of nearly 10,000 children at Kaiser Permanente Northwest (KPNW) and Kaiser Permanente Hawaii (KPH).
+Partnering with both regions, she directed a study to implement and evaluate early screening and treatment of GDM among high-risk women with obesity.
+She completed another pragmatic trial conducted in partnership with both regions that randomized patients to receive one of two different GDM screening strategies and evaluated differences in outcomes for mother and baby; results of this trial were published in the New England Journal of Medicine.
+As part of a large national consortium, she co-lead a study taking place in both regions that utilized continuous glucose monitoring to characterize both normal and abnormal glucose changes over the entire duration of pregnancy.

 Dr. Hillier received her MD from Oregon Health & Science University and a master’s degree in epidemiology from the University of Virginia.
 She served her residency in internal medicine at Providence Medical Center in Portland and an endocrinology fellowship at the University of Virginia.